 Layout 1: The Decoy Funnel (single-floor base)

-[ENTRY] → [Decoy Common 1] → [Trap: Shock] → [Decoy Common 2] → [Trap: Freeze] → [SECRETS in back corner]This is the classic chokepoint layout.
-Two decoy Commons in the front corridor, two different trap types stacked, then your Secrets and Brainrot Gods at the back.
-Thieves enter, grab the decoy, get stunned by the trap, and you have time to respond.
+[ENTRY] โ [Decoy Common 1] โ [Trap: Shock] โ [Decoy Common 2] โ [Trap: Freeze] โ [SECRETS in back corner]Two Commons at the front, two trap types stacked in sequence, your Secrets and Brainrot Gods at the back.
+Thieves walk in, snatch the decoy, get stunned, and by then you're getting the alert.
+It feels almost too simple โ that's kind of the point.

-Cost: ~$50M for the traps + decoys.
+Cost: Around $50M for the traps and decoys.

-Effectiveness: Stops ~80% of thieves.
+Effectiveness: Stops roughly 80% of thieves.

 Layout 2: The Multi-Floor Vault (Rebirth 8+)

-FLOOR 1: [ENTRY] → [Common 1] → [Common 2] → [Trap chokepoint] → [Stairs going up]
+FLOOR 1: [ENTRY] โ [Common 1] โ [Common 2] โ [Trap chokepoint] โ [Stairs going up]

 Best for: Late-game players with Rebirth 8+ and multiple Secrets.